nickhuang1996/HJL-re-id/README.md

 # Other models
 - We have provided [PGFAReIDTrainer.py](MDRSREID/Trainer/PGFAReIDTrainer.py) and
 [HOReIDTrainer.py](MDRSREID/Trainer/HOReIDTrainer.py) for `PGFA` and `HOReID`.

 # To Do
 - Add instructions of other model `MGN`, `PCB`, `PGFA` and `HOReID`.

-- and I am considering if `MGNReID.py` and `PCBReIDTRainer.py` are necessary.
+- I will consider if `MGNReID.py` and `PCBReIDTRainer.py` are necessary.